 - Flood Hazard Mapping, Assessment and Planning The District continues to work in cooperation with the Federal Emergency Management Agency (FEMA) on flood map modernization in the Risk Mapping, Assessment, and Planning (Risk MAP) program.
-This effort includes collaboration with state and local agencies to deliver quality data and digital flood insurance rate maps (DFIRMs) to increase public awareness of and support for actions that reduce flood-related risks. - o Final effective DFIRMs and preliminary DFIRMs issued according to planned milestones. - o Risk MAP evaluations are ongoing for the Lower Ochlockonee River, Apalachicola River, New River, Chipola River, Pensacola Bay, Perdido River, Perdido Bay, Apalachee Bay - St. Marks River, Pea River, and the Lower Choctawatchee watersheds. - o Risk MAP evaluations are in the planning stage for the St. Andrew St. Joseph Bay, Choctawatchee Bay, and Escambia watersheds. - Flood and Floodplain Data The District maintains an on-line Flood Information Portal and provides technical expertise and public access to high-resolution Light Detection and Ranging (LiDAR) elevation data and maps. - Land Acquisition and Management District lands include extensive floodplains along the Apalachicola, Choctawhatchee, Escambia, Yellow, Perdido, Blackwater and other rivers and major streams.
+This effort includes collaboration with state and local agencies to deliver detailed data to foster informed risk management decisions through the development of digital flood insurance rate maps (DFIRMs).
+The Risk MAP program and DFIRMs are a consistent approach to assess potential vulnerability and losses and helps to increase public awareness of and support for actions that reduce flood-related risks.
+Preliminary DFIRMs and final effective DFIRMs are issued according to planned milestones. - o Risk MAP evaluations are ongoing for the Lower Ochlockonee River, Apalachicola River, New River, Chipola River, Pensacola Bay, Perdido River, Perdido Bay, Apalachee Bay - St. Marks River, Pea River, and the Lower Choctawhatchee watersheds. - o Risk MAP evaluations are in the planning stage for the St. Andrew St. Joseph Bay, Choctawhatchee Bay, Escambia River, and Yellow River watersheds. - Flood and Floodplain Data The District maintains an on-line Flood Information Portal parcellevel mapping tool and provides technical expertise and public access to high-resolution Light Detection and Ranging (LiDAR) elevation data and maps. - Land Acquisition and Management District lands include extensive floodplains along the Apalachicola, Choctawhatchee, Escambia, Yellow, Perdido, Blackwater and other rivers and major streams.
 Tidal wetlands are also protected on the Pensacola, Perdido, and Choctawhatchee estuaries.
 These lands maintain floodplain functions and protect natural systems, water quality, property, and public safety, as well as provide public access and recreation.
 Substantial upland acreage owned by the District provides protective buffers.

-- Forest Restoration Acquisition Area (FRAA) A new conservation easement acquisition program established following Hurricane Michael in 2018.
-The goal of FRAA is to restore and protect flood protection and water quantity in hurricane impact areas by acquiring conservation easements and encouraging silviculture and agricultural BMPs.
-If funded, the FRAA program is also expected to improve water quality through nutrient reduction and help restore the rural economy. - Environmental Resource Permitting Among the important functions of the ERP program, as described above, is floodplain resource protection and thus protection of property and residents from potential flood damage through the regulation and management of surface water.
+- Forest Restoration Acquisition Area (FRAA) Following Hurricane Michael in October 2018, this conservation easement acquisition program was established with the goal of restoring and protecting the flood protection and nutrient reduction capabilities of damaged forest lands.
+If funded, the FRAA program will work with willing landowners to restore and protect water quantity and quality benefits afforded by silvicultural and agricultural BMPs.
+The FRAA program is also expected to help restore the rural economy. - Environmental Resource Permitting (ERP) Among the important functions of the ERP program is floodplain resource protection and thus protection of property and residents from potential flood damage through the regulation and management of surface water.
 Also included in ERP is permitting for dam design, construction, and maintenance. - Regional Wetland Mitigation Floodplain functions are protected on a watershed scale through implementation of the District's regional wetland mitigation program for FDOT. - Data Collection and Monitoring Network Discharge measurements and rainfall monitoring provide critical data for flood protection and floodplain management.
 See Minimum Flows and Minimum Water Levels strategic priority for further detail.

-3.Implementation
+3. Implementation